chipbaber/apex_textdemo/aiAssist.md

 To perform the setup you will need the following:

 - [ ] An Oracle Cloud Tenancy
-- [ ] A APEX Workspace with Developer/ADMIN priviledges
+- [ ] A APEX Workspace with Developer/ADMIN priviledges on the workspace
 - [ ] An OCI login with the ability to create an API key
 - [ ] A pem key or the ability to create a PEM key

-## (Coming Soon) 3 Practical Examples of How the AI Assitant in SQL Workshop can add Immediate Value
+## (Coming Soon) Intro to Coaching your APEX AI Assitant

 # Example 1 - Prepping Tables for Better AI Results